Authors: Dr. Theo Notteboom and Dr. Jean-Paul Rodrigue

-- Local (Empty interchange).
-Occurs regularly as containers are reshuffled between locations where they are emptied to those where they are filled.
+- Local (empty interchange).
+It occurs regularly as containers are reshuffled between locations where they are emptied and those where they are filled.
 They are of short duration with limited use of storage facilities since containers are simply in a queue at the consignee or the consigner, especially if the same freight distributor manages them.
 The availability of chassis compounds this problem.

-- Regional (Intermodal repositioning).
-Involves industrial and consumption regions where there are imbalances, often the outcome of economic specialization.
+- Regional (intermodal repositioning).
+Involves industrial and consumption regions with imbalances, often the outcome of economic specialization.
 For instance, a metropolitan area having a marked service function may be a net importer of containers.
-In contrast, a nearby area may have a manufacturing specialization, implying a status of a net exporter.
-The matter then becomes the repositioning of the surplus containers from one part of the region to the other.
+In contrast, a nearby area may have a manufacturing specialization, implying the status of a net exporter.
+The matter then becomes repositioning the surplus containers from one part of the region to another.
 This may involve a longer time period due to the scale and scope of repositioning and often requires specialized storage facilities.
 This scale offers freight forwarders opportunities to establish strategies such as dedicated empty container flows and storage depots (or inland ports) at suitable locations.
 However, locating empty depots near port facilities consumes valuable real estate.

-- International (Overseas repositioning).
-Is the outcome of systematic macro-economic imbalances between trade partners, as exemplified by China and the United States.
+- International (overseas repositioning).
+It results from systematic macroeconomic imbalances between trade partners, as exemplified by China and the United States.
 Such a repositioning scale is the most costly and time-consuming as it ties up substantial storage capacity in proportion to the trade imbalance.
 Significant inland freight distribution capacities are also wasted since long-distance trade, especially concerning manufactured goods, tends to involve a wide array of destinations in a national economy.
 This is paradoxical as maritime container shipping capacity will be readily available for global repositioning.
 Still, high inland freight transport costs could limit the number of empty containers reaching the vicinity of a container port.
-It may even force an oversupply of containers as the trade partner having a net deficit of containers (exporter) may find it more convenient to manufacture new containers than to reposition existing units, which disrupts the container leasing market.
+It may even force an oversupply of containers as the trade partner with a net deficit of containers (exporter) may find it more convenient to manufacture new containers than to reposition existing units, which disrupts the container leasing market.

-Empty container repositioning costs are multiple and include handling and transshipping at the terminal, chassis location for drayage, empty warehousing while waiting to be repositioned, inland repositioning by rail, or trucking towards a maritime terminal, and maritime repositioning.
+Empty container repositioning costs are multiple and include handling and transshipping at the terminal, chassis location for drayage, empty warehousing while waiting to be repositioned, inland repositioning by rail or trucking toward a maritime terminal, and maritime repositioning.
 An empty container takes the same amount of space in a truck, railcar, or containership slot as a full container.
-Shipping companies spend, on average, $110 billion per year in the management of their container assets (purchase, maintenance, repairs), of which $16 billion for the repositioning of empties.
-This means that repositioning accounts for 15% of the operational costs related to container assets.
+Shipping companies spend, on average, $110 billion per year in managing their container assets (purchase, maintenance, repairs), of which $16 billion is for the repositioning of empties.
+This means repositioning accounts for 15% of the operational costs of container assets.
 To cover these costs, shipping companies charge higher freight rates on the ‘full’ leg and lower rates on the backhaul.
-These freight rate practices are thus an important factor in the shipping costs towards developing countries in Africa, Asia, and the Caribbean.
+These freight rate practices are thus an important factor in the shipping costs toward developing countries in Africa, Asia, and the Caribbean.
 The outcome is higher costs for imported goods, which is economically damaging for low-income countries.

 - Transport companies must cope with access and storing charges at terminals as well as wear and tear on equipment.